yunbum/yunbum.github.io/_posts/2021-03-24-starting-the-adventure.md

 As a summary, Hugo and Gatsby might be much faster than Jekyll to build the sites.

 You can use the modified template yourself by [forking my repository](https://github.com/the-mvm/the-mvm.github.io/fork/).
-Let me know in the comments or feel free to contact me if you are interested in a detailed walkthrough on how to [set it all up](https://github.com/the-mvm/the-mvm.github.io#Installation).

 #### Hosting
 Since I decided on Jekyll to generate my site, the choice for hosting was quite obvious, **[Github Pages](https://pages.github.com)** is very nicely integrated with it, it is free, and it has no ads!
 Plus the domain name isn't too terrible ([the-mvm.github.io](https://the-mvm.github.io)).

-##### Interplanetary File System
-To contribute to and test [IPFS](https://github.com/ipfs/ipfs#quick-summary) I also set up a [mirror](https://weathered-bread-8229.on.fleek.co/) in IPFS by using [fleek.co](https://fleek.co).

-But this fix did not work for the search function, because it relies on a `search.json` file (also generated programmatically to be served as a static file), therefore when generating this file one either use the relative path for the `root` directory or for a nested directory.